LaravelDaily/CRUDs-Laravel-Blade/README.md

 # Laravel CRUD: Breeze Blade Version

-This project is a simple Laravel CRUD for Tasks model built on top of Laravel Breeze starter kit Blade version.
+This project is a simple Laravel CRUD for Tasks model built on the Laravel Breeze starter kit Blade version.

 ![](https://laraveldaily.com/uploads/2024/12/crud-breeze-tasks.png)